RenderKit/embree/README.md

   curve_radius*`EMBREE_CURVE_SELF_INTERSECTION_AVOIDANCE_FACTOR` to
   the ray origin are ignored.
 A value of 0.0f disables self intersection avoidance while 2.0f is the default value.

++ `EMBREE_MAX_INSTANCE_LEVEL_COUNT`: Specifies the maximum number of nested instance levels.
+Should be greater than 0; the default value is 8.
+  Instances nested any deeper than this value will silently disappear in release mode, and cause assertions in debug mode.

 Using Embree